hrntsm/Tunny/README.md

     1. NSGA-II (Genetic algorithm)
     1. CMA-ES (Evolution strategy)
     1. Random
+    1. Grid
 - Number of trial
   - This number of trials will be performed.
+  - If the grid sampler is selected, the calculation is performed by dividing each entered Variable by this number.
+    - **Note** that the number of calculations is (Number of trial) to the power of (Number of Variable).
 - Load if study file exists
   - If the checkbox is checked and a file of optimization results is available, the results of the training will be used to perform ongoing optimization.
 - Study Name